matheusxreis/c_lang/readme.md

-## C/C++ Lang
+## C Lang

-This repo is for my studies about C/C++ language.
+This repo is for my studies about C language.

-While studying C/C++, data structures, algorithms, design patterns I decide to make this repository to safe all my code and serving as future reference.
+While studying C, data structures, algorithms, design patterns I decide to make this repository to safe all my code and serving as future reference.
 Considering that is a study's repository, some codes may be not the best example, because it was done when I learned, but I believe all of them achieve their purpose.

 Currently the repository is still in progress.